Chicken Cilicia

 Bake: Bake for 30-35 minutes, until deeply golden and crisp.
 Rest for 10 minutes before slicing.
 Sprinkle with sumac if using.

-Serve with cucumber salad, Greek salad, yogurt sauce, roasted carrots, or lemony greens.
-It can be a main dish or cut into smaller wedges for a shared appetizer.
+Almonds add crunch, lemon keeps the filling bright, and herbs keep the spices from feeling too heavy.
+Serve it with cucumber salad, Greek salad, yogurt sauce, roasted carrots, or lemony greens.
+It can be a light main dish, but it is also great cut into smaller wedges for a shared appetizer.

 Variations